Lacina Tangnaqudo Onco

 Congressional Advocate, Native American Advocacy Program

-Lacina Tangnaqudo Onco manages the Native American Advocacy program lobbying on legislation that affects Native communities.
-She builds connections between tribes, tribal organizations, and non-Indian allies, particularly among a wide range of faith groups, to ensure tribal needs are addressed.
+Lacina Tangnaqudo Onco managed the Native American Advocacy program from 2017-2019.
+In that capacity she lobbied on legislation that affects Native communities and built connections between tribes, tribal organizations, and non-Indian allies, particularly among a wide range of faith groups, to ensure tribal needs were addressed.